I share my tips for how to stop stomach cramps and pain, and discuss causes, symptoms and remedies.

 Alcohol in excess can damage the stomach lining, resulting in pain, cramps, diarrhea and in extreme cases, serious damage.
 Always know your limits and stick within it!

 Friends, you really don’t have to live in pain with stomach cramps.
-In addition to avoiding or cutting back on some of the aforementioned scenarios, here are a few natural strategies for quick relief.
+In addition to avoiding or cutting back on some of the aforementioned scenarios, here are a few natural strategies to get rid of stomach cramps.

 1. Heat it Up